Arte-Studio-srl/website/README.md

 - Safari (latest)
 - Edge (latest)

-## Security

-- JWT-based authentication
-- Email verification system
-- Rate limiting on auth endpoints
-- Secure file upload validation
-- Path traversal protection

-See `SECURITY.md` for comprehensive security documentation.

 ## License

-© 2024 ArteStudio s.r.l. - All rights reserved
-P.IVA e C.F.
-02513970182

-## Contact

-- **Email**: info@progettoartestudio.it
-- **Phone**: +39 02 89031657
-- **Address**: Vicolo San Giorgio 5, 20090 Buccinasco (MI), Italy
+MIT License - See [LICENSE](./LICENSE) for details.

 ---

-Built with Next.js, TypeScript, and ❤️
+Built with Next.js, TypeScript, and Tailwind CSS.